bazurl/users-subdomain/README.md

-# hello-static
+# BAZURL users

-An example repository you can use to deploy a static site on Fly.io, using Pierre Zemb's lightweight [goStatic web server](https://github.com/PierreZ/goStatic).

-Used by the guide at https://fly.io/docs/getting-started/static/
+Based on the guide at https://fly.io/docs/getting-started/static/